PrinceOfBorgo/ProjectEuler-Problem23/README.md

 ## Solution
 This is my first script in Julia so, probably, it can be done better.

-The solution is simple: make a set of all numbers from 1 to 28123 and remove from them all occurences of numbers got by the sum of two abundant numbers, then add the remaining numbers to get the result.
+The solution is simple: make a set of all numbers from 1 to 28123 and remove from them all occurences of numbers obtained from the sum of two abundant numbers, then add the remaining numbers to get the result.

 ## Usage
 Simply run `nonabundantsums.jl` as a Julia script: